charlottedevs/website/README.md

 https://cltdevs.github.io/website/

-After discussion, we came to the conclusion that *this is a Charlotte Junior Devs focused website*

 ### Purpose
   * Showcase who the group is and what we are about
   * Point the way to slack